AdminTurnedDevOps/PearsonCourses/Helm-Charts-For-Kubernetes/Segment4/lab.md

 ## Charge Directory
 `cd Segment4`

+Ensure to create the Helm Charts for each section below like you learned in the previous labs.
+For example, the Dev Helm installation wants a Helm Chart called `nginxvalues`

 ## Install For Dev
 `helm install nginxdev nginxvalues -n dev -f nginxvalues/values/dev/values.yaml` `kubectl get pods -n dev`